Asian Studies Minor

 Language, history, culture

-The Asian Studies Minor equips students with linguistic and cultural knowledge that will give them a professional advantage in a world that is increasingly shaped by Asian nations like China, India, and Japan.
-The diverse course offerings within the minor foster a deeper understanding of cultures that offer alternative answers to the great questions of the humanities and social sciences, including perspectives that are often overlooked in traditional Western curricula.
+The Asian studies minor at Loyola University New Orleans equips students with a multifaceted knowledge that will give them an academic and professional advantage in a world that is increasingly shaped by Asian nations like China, India, Japan and Korea.
+The diverse course offerings within the minor foster a deeper understanding of the regional and global complexities and address alternative answers to the great questions of the humanities and social sciences, including perspectives that are often overlooked in traditional Western curricula.
 The study of the history, philosophies, religions, languages, cultures, and political systems of Asian nations also gives students new insights into Western culture and leads them to an appreciation of the complexities of the social and political challenges in the world today.

 Providing opportunities to expand horizons